FWD.us

-FWD.us is a 501(c)(4) pro-immigration lobbying group based in the United States that advocates for prison reform, status for undocumented immigrants, particularly for DACA recipients, and higher levels of immigration visas, particularly for H-1B visas for foreign workers in STEM fields.
+FWD.us is a 501(c)(4) immigration and criminal justice reform advocacy organization.
+It is based in the United States and headquartered in Washington, D.C., and it advocates for prison reform, status for undocumented immigrants, particularly for DACA recipients, and higher levels of immigration visas, particularly for H-1B visas for foreign workers in STEM fields.

-The initiative is primarily supported and funded by Silicon Valley, and led by principal Facebook founder Mark Zuckerberg.
-Its founding president was Joe Green, a close friend and confidant of Zuckerberg.
+The president of FWD.us is Todd Schulte, replacing previous president Joe Green in 2014.
+FWD.us was founded by leaders in Silicon Valley in 2013, including Mark Zuckerberg, who wanted to advance immigration reform.
 The group aims to build a bipartisan consensus around its proposed policies.
 However, it has garnered criticism for its connections to large technology companies, its support of the Keystone XL pipeline, and what critics have described as its "questionable lobbying practices".

 The organization describes itself as "bipartisan" and includes both Republicans and Democrats, however, it has been described as being "backed by liberal-leaning tech CEOs and investors."

+FWD.us has an affiliated 501(c)(3) organization, the FWD.us Education Fund.

 History

 Early history

 The first rumors of the creation of a lobbying group on immigration reform were reported by Evelyn Rusli in The Wall Street Journal on March 26, 2013.
 On April 4, 2013, Politico obtained a leaked prospectus prepared by Joe Green intended for prospective contributors, with a proposed name of "Human Capital" for the lobbying group.
 Green admitted that the prospectus was authentic but also stated that many details, including the name of the group, had changed since the time the prospectus was sent out.

 FWD.us was launched on April 11, 2013.
 The launch was accompanied by an op-ed by Mark Zuckerberg in The Washington Post laying out the agenda and arguing for the vision of the group.
 There was extensive media coverage of the launch.